 Warpage is nothing but the deformation of the board’s shape.
 During baking and handling of the board plate, mechanical expansion and compression occur differently in copper foil and substrate.
 It causes deviation in their expansion coefficients.
 Subsequently, the generated internal stress on the board leads to warpage.

-Fails to meet class-3 standard
+Fails to meet the class 3 standard

 IPC Class 3 Design Guide8 Chapters - 23 Pages - 35 Minute Read